Make Work Pay: consultations on Employment Rights Act 2025 implementation

 New duties on tipping transparency

-Strengthened laws re tipping policies and staff consultation.
+Strengthened laws re NDAs, tipping policies and staff consultation.

 Preparing for ERA 2025 workplace reforms

-Consultations cover flexible working, union recognition rules, e-balloting and agency worker regulation.
+Consultations cover flexible working, union access and recognition rules, e-balloting and agency worker regulation.

 The Employment Rights Act 2025 is a major part of the government’s ‘Make Work Pay’ agenda.
 Many of the Act’s provisions require regulations to flesh out some of the finer details of what will eventually be implemented in phases across 2026 and 2027.
-In recent weeks the government has launched a series of public consultations on the following key aspects of the Act:
+The government has recently launched a series of public consultations on the following key aspects of the Act:

 Consultation on new protection from detriment for taking industrial action